 The Great Resignation has left countless companies scrambling to fill full-time marketing positions.
-From CMOs to junior marketers, vacancies abound—and this looks as though it will carry through 2022.
+From CMOs to junior marketers, vacancies abound—and this looks as though it will carry into 2023.

-These developments have left many companies that never needed to outsource their marketing, considering taking the plunge.
-In this post, we’ll break down why you might want to outsource your marketing department, and how you can make it work for your company.
+These developments have left many companies that never needed to outsource their marketing considering taking the plunge.
+In this post, we’ll break down why you might want to try outsourced marketing and how you can make it work for your company.

 There are advantages to keeping a company’s work completely internal, namely in terms of management and organization.
 However, there are also instances where outsourcing marketing is the most suitable option.

 Marketing can be wholly outsourced, entirely in-house, or a combination of the two.
-After all, marketing firms generally have a wider range of offerings, a team with broader expertise, and the ability to work more efficiently than in-house teams.
+After all, marketing firms generally have a more comprehensive range of offerings, a team with broader expertise, and the ability to work more efficiently than in-house teams.